-Fatheree has stayed active with Loyola as co-chair of the Black Alumni Committee, which works with the Black Law Students Association.
-In addition, he teaches a unique class called Real Estate Transactions Practicum that uses as its textbook actual, redacted contracts from real estate deals he’s worked on.
-The course follows the purchase and development of a parking lot outside Fatheree’s Skadden office into a new courthouse.
+Fatheree has stayed active with the law school as co-chair of the Black Alumni Committee, which works with the Black Law Students Association.
+In addition, he teaches a unique class called Real Estate Transactions Practicum that uses as its textbook actual, redacted contracts from real estate deals on which he has worked.
+The course follows the purchase and development of a parking lot into a new real estate development.

 “It’s never been lost on me the opportunities I’ve had,” Fatheree said.
-“Being of service to caring organizations that are doing good work is important to me.
-To me, there’s an honor in being invited to serve.”
+“Being of service to philanthropic organizations and causes that share my values is important to me.
+There’s an honor in being invited to serve.”